-For several years the annual pumping of the sand bypass system helped mitigate erosion at North Beach and was the primary maintenance activity; however, in 2020 the system became inoperable.
+For several years the sand bypass system periodically nourished the Delaware Coast Protection Project at North Beach; however, in 2020 the system became inoperable.
 Since then, DNREC Shoreline and Waterway Management Section has judiciously added sand to North Beach via truck haul which has been ineffective for mitigating risk.
-Due to the inadequate maintenance, the dune system at North Beach is severely eroded and prone to scour from direct wave energy on a regular high tide.
+Due to the inadequate periodic nourishment, the dune system at North Beach is severely eroded and prone to scour from direct wave energy on a regular high tide.

 The current condition (as of September 2024) of North Beach is such that a minor storm surge or swell event is very likely to breach the dune.
-This has the potential to flood Delaware State Route-1 (SR-1), an evacuation route, and erode the existing Inlet Bridge.
-A dune breach occurred most recently on August 17, 2024, that forced the closure of SR-1 for several hours as ocean water, sand and debris flooded the roadway (Figure 4 and Figure 5).
+This has the potential to flood Delaware State Route 1 (SR-1), an evacuation route, and erode the existing Inlet Bridge.
+A dune breach on August 17, 2024 forced the closure of SR-1 for several hours as ocean water, sand and debris flooded the roadway (Figure 4 and Figure 5).

-Severe erosion at North Beach has also exposed hazardous debris from historical roads that had previously washed out (Figure 6).
+Severe erosion at North Beach has also exposed hazardous debris from historical roads that had previously washed out to the intertidal zone (Figure 6).
 There have been extensive clean-up efforts among DNREC and local volunteers, but as the beach erodes further, additional debris becomes exposed.
 The debris is now more difficult to remove since the beach elevation has lowered, leaving no dry beach above the intertidal zone during high tide (Figure 7).
 In response, beachgoers are walking and sitting on the dune face and crest, which is an additional stressor to the dune complex.
-During low tide at North Beach, beachgoers sit in the intertidal zone among the large pieces of marine debris that are now exposed and washing ashore.
+During low tide at North Beach, beachgoers sit in the intertidal zone among the large pieces of hazardous road debris that are now exposed and washing ashore.
 In addition, swimmers and waders may be unaware of the hazards posed by debris and the currents driven by wave energy.